AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

 1. Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/insights) and navigate to **[!UICONTROL Insights]** > **[!UICONTROL Export Reports]**.

-   The reports generated in the last 90 days are displayed.
-Once 90 days are complete, you can generate the report again.
+   Reports generated within the last 90 days are displayed.
+After 90 days, you can generate the report again.
 Learn how you can generate reports for [Organization structure](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations#export-the-organization-structure).

    | Field | Description |